An Introduction to Milkcap Mushrooms

 Holger Krisp, CC BY 3.0

-The Saffron Milkcap mushroom is one of the most exciting wild mushrooms to forage, when damaged it produces a vibrant orange latex-like liquid and is a great edible.
+The Saffron Milkcap mushroom is one of the most exciting and easiest wild mushrooms to forage, when damaged it produces a vibrant orange latex-like liquid and is a great edible.
+To give you an idea of how highly they’re regarded it’s scientific name is Lactarius deliciosus!
+Enough said.

-This is a choice edible mushroom, medium to large, orange and funnel-shaped, with brown concentric circles on the top if the cap with occasional green spotting.
-The stem is orange with darker orange spots or pitting. this mushroom-like the other milkcaps exudes a milky latex when cut or damaged.
+This choice edible mushroom, is medium to large, orange and funnel-shaped.
+They have brown concentric circles on the top of the cap with occasional green spotting.
+The stem is orange with darker orange spots or pitting and like the other milkcaps exudes a milky latex when cut or damaged.
 The milk of the Saffron Milkcap starts carrot orange and then turns swampy green.
+There are only 6 mushrooms in the UK that leak orange latex and they are all edible so you can’t really go too far wrong.
+The most likely thing you’ll confuse it for would be the mushroom below, it’s close relative the False Saffron Milkcap.
+But perhaps don’t eat them in excess as high consumption may cause your urine to go orange or red.

 False Saffron Milkcap